Aureliona1/Lite-Mapper/README.md

 **Important**
 For mac and ChromeBook users, `run.bat` probably won't work.
 In this case, open a new terminal (for VSCode, go `Terminal > New Terminal`), then type `deno run --allow-all script.ts`.

+## Documentation

+To read about what kind of things to put in your script.ts, head over to the [docs](docs.md) page.